Why We Love It

-- Data Mining: This is where statistics and computer science intersect, extracting data and organizing it in a way that is useful.
+- Data Mining: This is where statistics and computer science intersect, extracting data and organizing it in a useful way.

-- Cluster Analysis: One of the main concepts behind data mining, this involves grouping similar objects together in “clusters,” such that those objects are more similar to each other than to objects in other clusters.
+- Cluster Analysis: One of the main concepts behind data mining.
+This involves grouping similar objects in “clusters,” such that those objects are more similar to each other than to objects in other clusters.

 - Databases: More than simple organization and storage of data, databases are complex tools developed with advanced design and modeling techniques.

 - Visualization: The best way to communicate data is often through graphic representation.